wp-plugins/microblog-poster/readme.txt

     to a new page and you'll have to grant the permission in order to get your verification code.

-    5. Finally go back to the previous page and generate your *token key and token secret* by clicking on
+    5. Finally return to the previous page and generate your *token key and token secret* by clicking on
     'Get Access Token' and by providing the verification code.